brusdani/MindMaps/README.md

 The repository contains multiple directories.

-*MindMaps* is the main web application
+*MindMaps* is the experimental version of web application - this prototype was used for all evaluation experiments during thesis.

+*MindMapsApp* is the "presentational" version of the application, that could be used by real users.

 *Jupyter notebooks* folder contains Jupyter notebooks that were used in evaluation part of thesis.
 There are both original notebooks and html versions
 If you want to run the notebooks in your environment you'll need to download the embeddings from *embeddings* directory as they're the input files for jupyter notebooks.